LimJing7/ml-stance-detection/README.md

 Uses an alpha parameter to weigh the loss.

 #### Same vs Different Labels
-The datasets are either using their own labels or they can all share one set of labels. \
+The datasets are either using their own labels.
+For example:
+- arc:
+  - disagreeing with
+  - discussing
+  - agreeing with
+  - unrelated to
+- twitter2017:
+  - negative
+  - positive
+  - neutral

+Or they can all share one set of labels:
+- against
+- discussing
+- in favour
+- unrelated to

 To use the same labels switch to branch same_labels.

 #### Dataset weighting